dazthecorgi/docs/docs/discover/08-how-quilibrium-protects-privacy-without-enabling-crime.md

 # How Quilibrium Protects Privacy Without Enabling Crime

 Quilibrium is designed to **protect user privacy** while also ensuring that it isn’t misused for illegal activities.
 Each coin in the network includes a special cryptographic marker that allows users to prove their funds are **not from illicit or sanctioned sources**.
-This means the system maintains both **privacy and compliance**—ensuring legitimate use without compromising security.
+This means the system maintains both **privacy and compliance** — ensuring legitimate use without compromising security.

 We do **not** support or promote criminal activity.
 Instead, Quilibrium has built-in safeguards to help users **legally and responsibly** maintain their privacy.

 ## **How Quilibrium’s Privacy Works**

-One of Quilibrium’s key privacy features is **“nescience”**—which means that the network itself doesn’t “see” the data it stores.
-This is similar to how encrypted messaging apps or cloud storage services work: **the provider has no direct access to user data**—or at least, they shouldn’t.
+One of Quilibrium’s key privacy features is **“nescience”** — which means that the network itself doesn’t “see” the data it stores.
+This is similar to how encrypted messaging apps or cloud storage services work: **the provider has no direct access to user data** — or at least, they shouldn’t.
 However, a completely hidden system **could** attract bad actors, so Quilibrium has built-in protections that prevent it from being abused.
 Let’s break it down.

 ## Security Measures Against Money Laundering